singh-man/books/crackingTheCoding/02_linkedLists.md

 **Finding  the intersecting node.**

 One thought is that we could traverse backwards through each linked list.
-When the linked lists "split"; that's the intersection.
+When the linked lists "split", that's the intersection.
 Of course, you can't really traverse backwards through a singly linked list.

 If the linked lists were the same length, you could just traverse through them at the same time.
 When they collide, that's your intersection.